lmedinar/lmedinar/README.md

 - I'm interested in bio-inspired algoritmhs and all kind of simulations.

-- I have some experience with C, C++, Python, Octave/MATLAB; specially for image processing, GUI programming, signal processing, and some machine learning.
+- I have some experience with C, C++, Python, Octave/MATLAB; specially for image processing, GUI programming, signal processing, and machine learning.

-- I also have some interest in game development, I've used Godot Engine and Danmakufu in the past.
+- I also have some interest in game and app development with Godot Engine

-- Languages I want to learn soon:
-  - Common Lisp
-  - Crystal